gnh1201/reasonableframework/README.md

 ## English
 - **ReasonableFramework** is a PHP framework designed to the restrictive web environments.
 - It provides maximum stability even if the program is developed for developers who are based on legacy code or are not skilled.
-- It also works smoothly on free web hosting (in South Korea, America, and Europe) based on PHP 4 and 7.
+- It also works smoothly on free web hosting (in South Korea, Asia, America, and Europe) based on PHP 4 and 7.
 - It provides **a convincing standard** even if you don't know modern web techs, such as object-oriented, modular(MVC), and secure coding.
 - **ResonableFramework** is designed to **respond to fundamental security threats** such as CSRF, XSS, and SQL injection.
 - This project including a lots of the **enterprise level cases** from PHP version 4(legacy) to 7(modern).